Itinerary

 Day 6: Loreto / Depart

-Our whale-watching trip comes to a close with a transfer to the airport for flights home.
-Or, choose to spend an extra day in Loreto to explore this well-preserved colonial town and little-developed coastal region.
+Our whale-watching adventure comes to a close with a transfer to the airport for flights home.
+Or, choose to spend an extra day in Loreto to explore its well-preserved colonial architecture and heritage in this little-developed region on the Sea of Cortez.